victorclaessen/home-assistant.io/source/_integrations/mqtt.markdown

 Event `event_mqtt_reloaded` is fired when Manually configured MQTT entities have been reloaded and entities thus might have changed.

 This event has no additional data.

+## Removing the integration

+{% include integrations/remove_device_service_steps.md %}

+Note: This action does not remove the [MQTT broker](#setting-up-a-broker) or its data.
+If you want to completely remove MQTT:

+1. Check your {% term "`configuration.yaml`" %} and other YAML files for MQTT-related configurations and remove them
+2. Review your automations and scripts for any MQTT dependencies
+3. Consider backing up your configuration before making these changes